Gastrointestinal Cancers

 You can talk to one of our specialist clinical team about the impacts of cancer on your life.
 This can be either in person, over the phone, or online.
 Rangatahi can also connect online 24/7 with peers who understand what you’re going through.

-Alternatively, reach out to your Adolescent & Young Adult (AYA) key worker at hospital for advice and support regarding a gastrointestinal cancer.
+Alternatively, reach out to your Adolescent & Young Adult (AYA) key worker at the hospital for advice and support regarding a gastrointestinal cancer.